GrailFinder/gf-lt/docs/tutorial_rp.md

 With focus on the input widget, press `Ctrl+R` to start recording from your microphone.
 Say your text, then press `Ctrl+R` again to stop recording.
 Soon the audio should be transcribed and appear in the input widget.
 You're free to edit, delete, or send it as is with `Esc`.

-If you have enabled `TTS Enabled`, then the LLM response should be read by Kokoro TTS.
+If you have enabled `TTS Enabled`, then the LLM response should be read by your TTS server.

 #### Chat management